 In the process of producing a video, I have to hire a lot of help.
 A $5,000 grant from the Applied Materials Foundation through the Arts Council of Silicon Valley certainly helped to pay for superb talent to videotape and produce a video of the Pencil Symposium.
 To satisfy the grant requirements, this segment must be completed by April 30.
 Yikes.

 So this morning I placed a job offering online with BAVC.
 I had no idea what to expect.
-I wanted to find an editor who is willing to work within the budget and continue working with me later on a more in depth video to be funded by my KICKSTARTER PROJECT.
-If the KICKSTARTER doesn't reach its goal, I will need a Plan B.
+I wanted to find an editor who is willing to work within the budget and continue working with me later on a more in-depth video.

 Professional editors want to work on this project.
 Each of these editors had a commercial or corporate rate, but they are interested in working with artists on a creative project.

-Even experienced editors will charge less to share in the video objectives supporting the messages in Pick Up Your Pencils, Begin and the KICKSTARTER PROJECT.
+Even experienced editors will charge less to share in the video objectives supporting the messages in Pick Up Your Pencils, Begin.
 This is something to consider if you ever want to produce a video.

 I am going to share an amazing video "Creating the Nebula".
 The video is on the Wired website.
 CLICK on the previous link and watch it.
 You won't believe this kinetic sculpture in the Hilton Anatole hotel lobby in Dallas, Texas.
 Edited by Michael Lennon.
 He edited this video (with two other editors) from 1,000 hours of footage.
 The video reveals the design and fabrication process.
 He is one of four top candidates.

 This post was updated on March 11, 2022, to provide current links.